 5.2.5.4 Notification Delivery using Websocket

-The procedures in the present subclause only apply if SCS/AS and SCEF support the "Notification_websocket" featuture.
-If the feature "Notification_websocket", is supported, the feature "Notification_test_event" shall also be supported.
+The procedures in the present subclause only apply if SCS/AS and SCEF support the "Notification_websocket" feature.
+If the feature "Notification_websocket" is supported, then the feature "Notification_test_event" shall also be supported.

-If a delivery of notifications is required for an API and the SCS/AS does not know from previous interactions with the SCEF whether delivery of notifications over a separate HTTP connection works, the SCS/AS should initially request the SCEF to try to establish a separate HTTP connection for notification delivery according to subclause 5.2.5.2 by providing a URI to the SCEF designating where to send HTTP Notifications, and shall also subscribe to the notification of a test event as in to subclause 5.2.5.3.
+If a delivery of notifications is required for an API and the SCS/AS does not know from previous interactions with the SCEF whether delivery of notifications over a separate HTTP connection works, the SCS/AS should initially request the SCEF to try to establish a separate HTTP connection for notification delivery according to subclause 5.2.5.2 by providing a URI to the SCEF designating where to send HTTP Notifications, and shall also subscribe to the notification of a test event as in subclause 5.2.5.3.

 If the SCS/AS does not receive the requested notification of the test event during a configured period after the subscription, the SCS/AS may configure the subscription to request the SCEF to provide a URI for an HTTP connection to upgrade to Websocket, setting the "requestWebsocketUri" attribute to "true" as specified in subclause 5.2.1.2.13.
 The SCS/AS may also request the SCEF to provide a URI in a new subscription creation request, and should in this case terminate the original subscription.